The Rise of Human‑Assisted Remote Banking Services

 Consumer needs are changing

 Banking historically involved a human element.
-“Digital”, boosted by the pandemic, has taken away the human touch from banking experiences.
+“Digital” has taken away the human touch from banking experiences.
 Just in the last year, we’ve seen consumer habits and behaviors change and evolve, and the financial services industry is trying to figure out how to serve consumer needs in our new reality – both in the short- and long-term.
 They are addressing questions like:

 - What does the future of in-person banking look like?

 - How do we reimagine the branch experience and incorporate touchless technologies and processes?

 - What’s the best way to verify identities of consumers who are increasingly remote?

 - What’s the role of banking advisors and tellers in remote banking channels?

 Despite a surge in digital banking, banks still believe customers value the human connection in financial services.
 How this will look like will be much different in the coming years.
 High-value, high-risk, and complex transactions and agreements (think account opening, wealth management, insurance, and automobile financing) will continue to require human interaction and assistance.
 That’s why a human-digital hybrid approach to banking will be an important combination.

 U.S. Bank’s EVP and Consumer Chief Digital Officer explained to Banking Dive that, "...customers will continue to use digital, but when that moment is there, when they need a human, we’ll be able to connect them to a human being," he said.
 "That’s our approach in terms of how we're thinking about digital and that human connection.”